What does GMO mean?

-Do you use GM ingredients in your products?
+Do you use GM ingredients in Nestlé products?

 Sometimes, yes.
 We support the responsible use of any innovative, safe technology.
-We decide whether to use ingredients derived from GMOs at a local level, in response to consumer concerns.
+We decide whether to use ingredients derived from GMOs at a local level, based on consumer expectations and local regulations.

 Does Nestlé produce GM crops?